Oh! You Pretty Things: Peter Noone's version

 Noone's version of "Oh!
-You Pretty Things" was recorded at London's Kingsway Studios on 26 March 1971.
-With Most producing, the lineup consisted of Noone on lead vocals, Bowie on piano and backing vocals, session player Clem Cattini on drums and Herbie Flowers on bass; Flowers had previously worked with Bowie on his 1969 self-titled album.
+You Pretty Things", titled "Oh You Pretty Thing", was recorded at London's Kingsway Studios on 26 March 1971.
+With Most producing, the lineup consisted of Noone on lead vocals, Bowie on piano and backing vocals, session player Clem Cattini on drums and Herbie Flowers on bass.
 According to Noone, Bowie struggled with the piano part: "David had some trouble playing it through completely, so we recorded it in three sections, something Mickie Most helped arrange."
-Most also used acoustic guitar on the recording; according to biographer Chris O'Leary, this was "to help the chord changes fall easier on the ear".
+Most also used acoustic guitar on the recording; according to the biographer Chris O'Leary, this was "to help the chord changes fall easier on the ear".
 He also states that Noone's version is "bookended by refrains".
 Trynka states that it features a "lumpy, pedestrian arrangement" that "failed to hamper" the song's melody.
 To avoid being banned from radio stations, the line "the Earth is a bitch" was changed with "the Earth is a beast".
-NME editors Roy Carr and Charles Shaar Murray opined the change to be "one of rock and roll's most outstanding examples of a singer failing to achieve any degree of empathy whatsoever with the mood and content of a lyric."
+The NME editors Roy Carr and Charles Shaar Murray opined the change to be "one of rock and roll's most outstanding examples of a singer failing to achieve any degree of empathy whatsoever with the mood and content of a lyric."

-Released in April 1971 by RAK Records, Noone's version of "Oh!
-You Pretty Things", titled "Oh!
-You Pretty Thing", was a commercial success, peaking at number 12 on the UK Singles Chart in May and at number 100 in Australia.
+"Oh You Pretty Thing" was released as a double A-side with the Daniel Vangarde/Josh Fishmann song "Together Forever" on 30 April 1971 by Most's RAK Records label.
+The single was a commercial success, peaking at number 12 on the UK Singles Chart in May and at number 100 in Australia.
 In addition to being Bowie's biggest success since "Space Oddity" two years earlier, it was the first time most listeners had heard of Bowie since then.
 Noone told NME at the time: "My view is that David Bowie is the best writer in Britain at the moment ... certainly the best since [John] Lennon and [Paul] McCartney ...
 David Bowie has more than enough talent to write hit songs ... for just about any kind of singer."
 Bowie commented: "I don't know if Peter knows what [the song] means.
 It's all about Homo Superior.
 Herman goes heavy."
 He would perform the song with Noone on Britain's Top of the Pops on 9 June 1971.